 ACH Fraud

-Another fraud scammer can commit is the ACH fraud which is a transaction altered to mislead the funds.
+Another fraud scammer can commit is ACH fraud, a transaction altered to mislead the funds.
 What happens is that payments are scheduled using your personal information.
 These can either be recurring payments or one-time payments of a certain amount.

 If you do not take preventive measures on time, such as when using checks at a shopping store, the funds keep vanishing from your account unauthorized.
-Checks are mainly the source of unveiling your account and routing number to someone which can then be used for the ACH frauds.
+Checks are mainly the source of unveiling your account and routing number to someone, which can be used for ACH frauds.

 Imposter Scams

 Imposter scams are the tricky and risky ones to crack while you are on the verge of panicking.
-Such scammers usually pretend to be some sort of a government official or say that they are contacting you from one of the licensed federal agencies
+Such scammers usually pretend to be some government official or say that they are contacting you from one of the licensed federal agencies

-To grip you into their fraud, they entice you in a conversation where they make you believe that you’ve won some sort of prize.
+To grip you into their fraud, they entice you into a conversation where they make you believe you’ve won a prize.
 Furthermore, they mention that you are responsible for paying a certain amount in the name of fees or taxes for the said price.

-Please beware of such government imposter scams as there is no such official federal agency asking people for payment on prizes they win.
+Please beware of such government imposter scams as no such official federal agency asks people for payment on prizes they win.

 Fraudulent Checks

-Fraudulent checks lie under the category of forgery that scammers can commit when they have your account number.
-All they require is a paper check, forge your signature and enter sensitive information required to perform a payment.
+Fraudulent checks lie under the category of forgery, which scammers can commit when they have your account number.
+They only require a paper checkforging your signature, and entering the sensitive information needed to make a payment.

-These checks are either cashed by them or used for purchases.
+They either cashed these checks or used them for purchases.
 Fraudulent checks carry a sizeable risk since scammers can add any amount and get cashed.
-If regrettably, you do carry a huge sum of cash then it would be gone even before you notice.
+If you regrettably have considerable cash, it will be gone even before you notice.

 Phishing Scams

-They then use this information to hack your account and start making unsanctioned transfers.
-Not only this, but they also send you a link asking to update your information on the fake ad self-created website.
+They then use this information to hack your account and make unsanctioned transfers.
+Not only this, but they also send you a link asking you to update your information on the fake ad self-created website.

-Please note that these are nothing but pure scams where they extract your relevant personal details to commit bank fraud.
+Please note that these are pure scams that extract your relevant personal details to commit bank fraud.

 Online Shopping

-With feature like websites that provide credit lines or online stores that give you cash back, this means of shopping has increased in use considerably.
+With features like websites that provide credit lines or online stores that give you cash back, this shopping means has increased considerably.
 If you are a regular online shopper, you’d know that certain online retailers require bank account information.
 This is where you are technically inviting scammers to hack into your information.

-Anyone, who has access to this set of information can easily approach your checking account and utilize the funds for online shopping.
-Try avoiding this act and find a suitable alternative to keep security over your convenience.
+Anyone with access to this information can easily approach your checking account and utilize the funds for online shopping.
+Avoid this act and find a suitable alternative to keep security at your convenience.

 Withdrawal Scams

 Another fraud that a scammer can commit is the automatic withdrawal scam.
-To be able to comprehend, it is important that you keep track of your daily transactions.
-In this scam, you either get a call or postcard that claims that you’ve won a certain prize.
+To be able to comprehend, you must keep track of your daily transactions.
+In this scam, you get a call or postcard claiming you’ve won a particular prize.

-The draft is passed on to the bank that withdraws the money from your checking account and pays to the other party.
-Please note that this doesn’t even require a signature and you wouldn’t even know until it’s too late.
+The draft is passed on to the bank that withdraws the money from your checking account and pays the other party.
+Please note that this doesn’t require a signature; you won’t know until it’s too late.

 How Does a Scammer Get My Account Details?

-You might be wondering what are the outlets that give off your information to the scammers.
-Well, here are a few which you must keep in mind to prevent anyone from invading your private bank information.
+You might be wondering what the outlets are that give off your information to scammers.
+Here are a few things you must keep in mind to prevent anyone from invading your private bank information.

 1. Interception of Email: Scammers can intercept your email log and get access to your financial and personal information.
 Another way they could get your account details in the mail is redirection.
 It usually enhances the feasibility of scammers stealing your bank account information.

-2. Breach of Data: Data breach is one of the commonly faced problems among financial institutions.
-Several banking units experience a data breach that also puts your sensitive information on the line.
-Unfortunately, scammers can also get access to your account details in this way.
+2. Breach of Data: Data breaches are a common problem faced by financial institutions.
+Several banking units experience a data breach that puts your sensitive information on the line.
+Unfortunately, scammers can access your account details in this way.

-3. Pharming: Pharming is another online scam manipulating the traffic on shopping websites and tugging them to reveal financial information.
-As soon as you fill out bank account information on the checkout, your information gets stolen right at the spot.
+3. Pharming: Pharming is another online scam that manipulates traffic on shopping websites and tugs them to reveal financial information.
+As soon as you fill out your bank account information at checkout, your data gets stolen immediately.

 4. Forums for Carding: Carding forums are also one of the major hubs where scammers can get access to your bank information.
-These carding forums put your details for the sale including your account number, email address, and much more.
+These carding forums provide your details for the sale, including your account number, email address, and much more.

 Who to Report If Scammer Uses My Account Number?

-Before reporting any such activity, it is important to keep your eyes and mind open and track all your payments vigilantly on a routine basis.
+Before reporting any such activity, it is essential to keep your eyes and mind open and track all your payments regularly.

-If you witness any skepticism on your transaction history or account balance, it would be best to contact your bank promptly.
+If you witness any skepticism about your transaction history or account balance, it would be best to contact your bank promptly.

 Several other steps you can opt for in case of suspicious activities on your account include.

-1. Contact the official credit bureaus and get in contact with their fraud monitoring department.
+1. Contact the official credit bureaus and contact their fraud monitoring department.
 Three major credit bureaus are TransUnion, Equifax, and Experian

 3. US Department of Justice’s Fraud Section also facilitates bank frauds and scams.
 Do contact the respective department to get into the depth of such forgery.